hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html) delivers a modern private cloud to support your app workloads with bare metal, containers, and virtual machines (VMs) running in any combination across your edges, colocations, and data centers.
 It combines self-service resource access for developers with consumption and performance transparency for IT.
 Within this modern application environment, having a robust application performance monitoring (APM) tool is becoming essential.
 It can help IT professionals to ensure that deployed applications meet the performance, reliability and valuable user experience required by developers, partners and customers.

-In [the first blog post](https://developer.hpe.com/blog/get-started-with-application-performance-monitoring-tools-overview/), I walked through some of the best APM tools, and I described their key features and discussed in details their strengths and weaknesses.

-In this blog post, I will start choosing one APM tool,  *Apache SkyWalking*, and describe the detailed process how to set it up in HPE GreenLake for Private Cloud Enterprise for monitoring and alerting customer applications.
+In [my first blog post](https://developer.hpe.com/blog/get-started-with-application-performance-monitoring-tools-overview/), I walked through some of the best APM tools, describing their key features, strengths, and weaknesses.
+In this blog post, using one of the APM tools I covered in my previous post, I will describe, in detail, the process of how to set it up in HPE GreenLake for Private Cloud Enterprise for monitoring and alerting customer applications.

 ## Apache SkyWalking

-[Apache SkyWalking](https://skywalking.apache.org/) is an open source APM tool with capabilities for monitoring, tracing and diagnosing distributed system.
+[Apache SkyWalking](https://skywalking.apache.org/) is an open source APM tool with capabilities for monitoring, tracing and diagnosing distributed systems.
 It’s especially designed for microservices, cloud native and container-based architectures.

 Apache SkyWalking provides a list of agents to be used for building *Java*, *.NET Core*, *PHP*, *NodeJS*, *Golang*, *LUA*, *Rust* and *C++* apps.
 It provides tracing, metrics analysis, alerting, service mesh observability and visualization.

 Apache SkyWalking is lightweight and scalable.
 It can be easily set up as a *self-managed* APM tool within an on-premises data center.
-This avoids leasing customer data to third party services and matches well with the strict security restriction in HPE GreenLake for Private Cloud Enterprise environment.
+This avoids leasing customer data to third party services and matches well with the strict security parameters of HPE GreenLake for Private Cloud environment.

-## Set up Apache SkyWalking for Application Monitoring
+## Set up Apache SkyWalking for application monitoring

-I will take the approach to setting up the Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
-This mainly takes into account the security concerns in HPE GreenLake product environment.
+I will take you through setting up Apache SkyWalking as a *self-managed* APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise.
+This mainly takes advantage of the security provided through the HPE GreenLake product environment.

 ### Prerequisites

-Before we start, make sure we meet the following requirements:
+Before starting, make sure you have the following requirements:

-* A Kubernetes cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise;
+* A Kubernetes cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
-* The *kubectl* CLI tool, version 1.23 or later, together with the *kubeconfig* files for accessing the Kubernetes cluster;
+* The *kubectl* CLI tool, version 1.23 or later, together with the *kubeconfig* files for accessing the Kubernetes cluster
-* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later.
+* The *[Helm](https://helm.sh/docs/intro/install/)* CLI tool, version 3.8.1 or later

 ### Deploy Apache SkyWalking